-Complete tellurion assembly, and sidereal dial drives - February 2016
+Complete tellurion assembly.
+Complete sidereal dual dials - February 2016

 This month we finish the tellurion and complete the dual sidereal